 Instead, you want your teen to have a REASON to save their money to motivate them to get into the habit of saving.

-Not to mention, your teen has some potentially large purchases in their not-too-distant future, and them saving money towards those may be part of your family savings plan.
+Not to mention, your teen has some potentially large purchases in their not-too-distant future, and their saving money towards those may be part of your family savings plan.

-• To pay for first/last month’s rent/security deposit on their first apartment
+- To pay for the first/last month’s rent/security deposit on their first apartment

 Psst: you'll want to check out my one-page goal setting worksheet to help with savings goals, as well as my 17 financial tips for high school students.